constellant/dpSlate/source/two_column.md

 REST (or RESTful) APIs are becoming the standard.
 Developers like using REST APIs because they are simple and universal.
 Because REST APIs use HTTP protocol along with JSON or XML, it is easy to call a REST API from pretty much any programming language.
 As a result, there is a natural tendency for the API engineer to think that language libraries (wrappers that make the REST call in the programming language of choice) is not needed.
 This is a fallacy.

 A Programmer can call REST in a language like Python, Java, or C, with four to five lines of code.
 When faced with this, the Programmer will typically write their own library of wrappers (code that encapsulates each REST end point) to make programming more module and cleaner.
 Thus, if you want your API to be simple to use, you should have the wrappers for popular libraries built.
-Next, you should use the language tabs of dpSlate to provide the syntax for each of the programming languages that you will be supporting.
+Next, you should use the language tabs of DevNet Slate to provide the syntax for each of the programming languages that you will be supporting.